adamreeve/git_tutorial/index.rst

 Run :command:`git status` and you should get a message that there are no changes to be staged and no staged changes to be committed.

-Now make a change to the :file:`index.rst` file and run :command:`git status` again.
+Now make a change to the :file:`hello.py` file and run :command:`git status` again.
 You should see that you still have no changes staged to commit but you have an unstaged change.

 Run :command:`git diff` go see what changes you have made.
 Now add your change to the staging area::

-  git add index.rst
+  git add hello.py

 And run :command:`git status` again.
 You will see that there are no unstaged changes but one file has changes that are staged.